Ancient Macedonians: Modern discourse

 Modern scholarly discourse has produced several hypotheses about the Macedonians' place within the Greek world.
 Considering material remains of Greek-style monuments, buildings, inscriptions dating from the 5th century and the predominance of Greek personal names, one school of thought says that the Macedonians were "truly Greeks" who had retained a more archaic lifestyle than those living in southern Greece.
 This cultural discrepancy was used during the political struggles in Athens and Macedonia in the 4th century.
 This has been the predominant viewpoint since the 20th century.
 Worthington wrote, "... not much need to be said about the Greekness of ancient Macedonia: it is undeniable".
+Paul Christesen and Saraj C. Murray wrote that "it is now widely acknowledged that Macedonians were from the outset linguistically and culturally Greek".
 Hatzopoulos argues that there was no real ethnic difference between Macedonians and Greeks, only a political distinction contrived after the creation of the League of Corinth in 337 BC (which was led by Macedonia through the league's elected hegemon Philip II, despite him not being a member of the league itself).
 Hatzopoulos stresses the fact that Macedonians and other peoples such as the Epirotes and Cypriots, despite speaking a Greek dialect, worshiping in Greek cults, engaging in panhellenic games, and upholding traditional Greek institutions, nevertheless occasionally had their territories excluded from contemporary geographic definitions of "Hellas" and were even considered non-Greek barbarians by some.
-Other academics who concur that the difference between the Macedonians and Greeks was a political rather than a true ethnic discrepancy include Michael B. Sakellariou, Robert Malcolm Errington, and Craige B. Champion.
+Other academics who concur that the difference between the Macedonians and Greeks was a political rather than a true ethnic discrepancy include N. G. L. Hammond, Michael B. Sakellariou, Robert Malcolm Errington, Craige B. Champion, Robin Lane Fox, Simon Hornblower, and Ian Worthington.